 IntelliSense for Azure Pipelines custom tasks in vscode.

-Azure Pipelines is really an awesome CI/CD tool to automate your builds and deployments.
-The only problem is to write your pipelines you have to write YAML 😿.
+Azure Pipelines is an awesome CI/CD tool to automate your builds and deployments.
+The only problem when writing pipelines is that you have to write YAML 😿.
 I guess we just have to get used to writing YAML because it has become something used everywhere.
-Fortunately there is a vscode extension that helps writing Azure Pipelines files by providing syntax highlighting and autocompletion for Azure Pipelines YAML files in vscode.
+Fortunately, there is a vscode extension that helps writing Azure Pipelines files by providing syntax highlighting and autocompletion for Azure Pipelines YAML files in vscode.

 As you can see in the documentation, you just have to download the custom schema of your DevOps organization which is located at this URL